Using Event Data Recorders in Car Accident Claims

 Event Data Recorder in Hit and Run Case

 In People v.
-Xinos (May 2006), the Santa Clara County District Attorney’s Office prosecuted the driver of an SUV that hit and killed a 15-year-old pedestrian who was in a crosswalk.
+Xinos (May 2006), the Santa Clara County District Attorney’s Office prosecuted the driver of an SUV that hit and killed a 15-year-old pedestrian in a crosswalk.
 The driver then fled the scene after the accident.
-Standard accident reconstruction procedures revealed that the driver was traveling at about 55 miles per hour in a 45-mph zone.
+Standard accident reconstruction procedures revealed that the driver traveled about 55 miles per hour in a 45-mph zone.
 The district attorney’s office later dropped the vehicular manslaughter charge and allowed the driver to plead guilty to hit and run, the lesser offense.
-Initially, investigators were not aware that the driver’s SUV was outfitted with an event data recorder.
-One year after the accident, police found out that the data was available and they requested it.
+Initially, investigators were unaware that the driver’s SUV was outfitted with an event data recorder.
+One year after the accident, police found out that the data was available, and they requested it.
 Prosecutors learned that the driver had actually been driving at about 75 mph.
 Because of that evidence, the lawyer who prosecuted the case revoked the plea agreement and continued to trial on the vehicular manslaughter charge.
 The driver was found guilty and convicted.
-However, in February 2011, the 6th District Court of Appeals of California overturned the manslaughter verdict on the grounds that authorities did not obtain a search warrant to collect the data.
+However, in February 2011, the 6th District Court of Appeals of California overturned the manslaughter verdict because authorities did not obtain a search warrant to collect the data.

 Event Data Recorder in Drunk Driving Case